 12.1 Purchase records must include details relevant to this Scheme and traceability.
-Requirement . x O Interpretation Examples include, but are not limited to: Supplier name and address Name of the raw material/ product (linked to an agreed specification) Country of origin Sustainability status of raw material/ product Quantity of raw material/ product Whether in bags or bulk Contract period Further Information EU Regulation (EU) 2023/1115, Article 9 Information requirements : EUDR '(d) the geolocation of all plots of land where the relevant commodities that the relevant product contains, or has been made using, were produced, as well as the date or time range of production; where a relevant product contains or has been made with relevant commodities produced on different plots of land, the geolocation of all different plots of land shall be included; any deforestation or forest degradation on the given plots of land shall automatically disqualify all relevant commodities and relevant products from those plots of land from being placed or made available on the market or exported; for relevant products that contain or have been made using cattle, and for such relevant products that have been fed with relevant products, the geolocation shall refer to all the establishments where the cattle were kept; for all other relevant products of Annex I, the geolocation shall refer to the plots of land.'
+Requirement Interpretation Examples include, but are not limited to: Supplier name and address Name of the raw material/feed product (linked to an agreed specification) Country of origin Sustainability status of raw material/feed product Quantity of raw material/feed product Whether in bags or bulk Contract period Further Information EUDR EU Regulation (EU) 2023/1115, Article 9 Information requirements : '(d) the geolocation of all plots of land where the relevant commodities that the relevant product contains, or has been made using, were produced, as well as the date or time range of production; where a relevant product contains or has been made with relevant commodities produced on different plots of land, the geolocation of all different plots of land shall be included; any deforestation or forest degradation on the given plots of land shall automatically disqualify all relevant commodities and relevant products from those plots of land from being placed or made available on the market or exported; for relevant products that contain or have been made using cattle, and for such relevant products that have been fed with relevant products, the geolocation shall refer to all the establishments where the cattle were kept; for all other relevant products of Annex I, the geolocation shall refer to the plots of land.'
 I2.2 Requirement Records maintained by suppliers of contracted services must include details relevant to sustainability and traceability.
-Interpretation Examples include, but are not limited to: Supplier name and address Origin of any raw materials/ products involved Name of the raw material/ products involved (linked to an agreed specification) Batch/ lot numbers where available Transport details Quantity involved Sustainability status of raw material/ product Date and time of activity
+Interpretation Examples include, but are not limited to: Supplier name and address Origin of any raw materials/feed products involved Name of the raw material/feed products involved (linked to an agreed specification) Batch/ lot numbers where available Transport details Quantity involved Sustainability status of raw material/feed product

-Records of any intake/ despatch checks carried out l 2.3 Requirement Intake records must include details relevant to sustainability and traceability.
-Interpretation Examples include, but are not limited to: Supplier name and address Source of the delivery Name of the raw material or product delivered (linked to an agreed specification) Batch/ lot numbers where available Transport details Quantity delivered Sustainability status of raw material/ product Date and time of intake Delivery order or fixing reference Records of any intake checks carried out 12.4 Records of internal movements, processing and storage must include details relevant to Requirement sustainability and traceability.
-Interpretation Examples include, but are not limited to: Sustainability status of raw material/ product Information to be able to trace a product through processing, including any intermediate tanks, bins or other storage back to raw materials used and vice versa Any processing gains or losses Where batch manufacturing is carried out, the quantities of raw materials used into each batch and any deviation from required additions Date and time of production Production sequencing, if processing products outside of the scope of this Standard or different sustainable products on the same production line Any reprocessing or reworking of raw material(s) or products and point(s) of addition I 2.5 Despatch records must include details relevant to sustainability and traceability.
-Requirement Interpretation Examples include, but are not limited to: Purchaser/ recipient name and address Name of the product supplied (linked to an agreed specification) Sustainability status of products supplied Any relevant labelling Transport (name/ transport identification/ load compartment reference) Quantity delivered Production batch numbers Date and time of despatch Transport inspection records Delivery order or fixing reference l 2.6 Requirement Sales records must include details relevant to sustainability and traceability.
+Dete and time of eath it.

+Date and time of activity

+Records of any intake/ despatch checks carried out

+l 2.3 Requirement Intake records must include details relevant to sustainability and traceability.

+Interpretation Examples include, but are not limited to:

+Supplier name and address

+Source of the delivery

+• Name of the raw material or feed product delivered (linked to an agreed

+specification)

+Batch/ lot numbers where available

+Transport details

+Quantity delivered

+Sustainability status of raw material/feed product

+Date and time of intake

+Delivery order or fixing reference

+Records of any intake checks carried out

+12.4 Records of internal movements, processing and storage must include details relevant to

+Requirement sustainability and traceability.

+Interpretation Examples include, but are not limited to:

+Sustainability status of raw material/feed product

+• Information to be able to trace a feed product through processing, including any

+intermediate tanks, bins or other storage back to raw materials used and vice

+versa

+Any processing gains or losses

+• Where batch manufacturing is carried out, the quantities of raw materials used

+into each batch and any deviation from required additions

+Date and time of production

+Production sequencing, if processing products outside of the scope of this

+Standard or different sustainable feed products on the same production line

+Any reprocessing or reworking of raw material(s) or feed products and point(s) of addition

+addition

+12.5 Despatch records must include details relevant to sustainability and traceability.

+Requirement

+Interpretation Examples include, but are not limited to:

+Purchaser/ recipient name and address

+Name of the raw material/feed product supplied (linked to an agreed

+specification)

+Sustainability status of raw materials/feed products supplied

+Any relevant labelling

+Transport (name/ transport identification/ load compartment reference)

+Quantity delivered

+Production batch numbers

+Date and time of despatch

+Transport inspection records

+Delivery order or fixing reference

+L